jeremytammik/tbc/a/1872_rect_jig.md

 It is designed to make it easier to create a jump between these environments without workflow disruptions.
 It introduces several features out-of-the-box, like dependency injection (IOC Container), state management, asynchronous Revit calls, a component-based MVC library made on top of WPF, and much more!

-Here is the reference of the libraries that compose the framework and their NuGet packages, notice that most of the libraries are targeting .Net Standard to be used both on .NetFramework and .Net Core:
+Here is the reference of the libraries that compose the framework and their NuGet packages, notice that most of the libraries are targeting .Net Standard to be used both on .Net Framework and .Net Core:

 - Onbox.Abstractions &ndash; Interfaces of all generic usage on the framework
 - Onbox.Core &ndash; Core implementations for all generic services